Show your SOLIDARITY with a WV Mine Wars Museum Membership!

 …and the pride that comes from reclaiming this buried history

 What We've Done Together

-- teamed up with Producer Maggie Renzi, Director John Sayles, and the West Virginia Humanities Council to host a blow out MATEWAN 30th Anniversary Film Screening event.
+we teamed up with Producer Maggie Renzi, Director John Sayles, and the West Virginia Humanities Council to host a blow out MATEWAN 30th Anniversary Film Screening event.
 More than 500 people joined us for the day, packing South Charleston's La Belle Theatre, twice!

-- partnered with Morgantown's Watts Museum to host a Mother Jones Birthday party last May Day, bringing families and female miners through our doorway.
+we partnered with Morgantown's Watts Museum to host a Mother Jones Birthday party last May Day, bringing families and female miners through our doorway.

-- begun to build new exhibit features that honor the contributions of black miners who provided leadership to early UMWA organizing drives and the skirmishes of the Mine Wars.
+we began to build new exhibit features that honor the contributions of black miners who provided leadership to early UMWA organizing drives and the skirmishes of the Mine Wars.

-- shared Mine Wars history and museum how-tos at gatherings around the region including the West Virginia Association of Museums and the Appalachian Studies Association conferences.
+we shared Mine Wars history and museum how-tos at gatherings around the region including the West Virginia Association of Museums and the Appalachian Studies Association conferences.

 We want you to be a part of it!

 Our nation is in a time of great upheaval.
 Our families, our communities, our states and our country are experiencing ongoing conflicts about who our country is for and what it will become.

 The state of West Virginia--its miners, coal bosses, officials and families--were in conflict over how our nation would answer these same questions a century ago.
 The West Virginia Mine Wars have lessons for us today about how the cards get stacked against working people and about what is possible when people band together across difference to stand up for their rights as citizens, as workers and as people.